Feb 24, 2026

 Make pre-registration standard.
 With digital visitor registration, this is easy to implement.
 When scheduling an appointment, automatically send an email with all the necessary information, such as the date and time, address, directions, parking details, contact information, what to bring, house rules, and safety information.
 Have visitors confirm their details in advance and provide them with a QR code to speed up on-site check-in.
 Send a reminder shortly before the visit.

 Companies with multiple branches do not always take an integrated approach to their systems.
-For example, different branches may each have their own visitor registration system, such as a paper log, a separate tablet, or an Excel spreadsheet.
+Different branches may each have their own visitor registration system, such as a paper log, a separate tablet, or an Excel spreadsheet.
 There are no agreements on what data is requested, how badges and zones are managed, or how check-in and check-out are handled.

 A successful visit begins with a warm welcome.
 Without properly training reception staff, this is impossible.

 New and temporary employees are often not trained.
 There is a lack of clear instructions.
 Staff are overwhelmed with tasks, leaving no time for visitors.
-There are rules regarding safety, privacy, identity checks, and emergency procedures that are either unknown or not practiced.
-These are just a few examples of inadequate training that prevent a smooth, hospitable welcome.
+Rules regarding safety, privacy, identity checks, and emergency procedures are either unknown or not practiced.

-The last thing you want is for your visitors to feel unwelcome.
-Unfortunately, that is exactly what happens if your reception staff are not properly trained.
 The quality of the welcome varies, registration goes wrong, uncertainty at the desk leads to delays and chaos.
+Visitors feel unwelcome.

 A receptionist is much more than someone who answers the phone or welcomes visitors.
 He or she is the face of your company.
 But what makes a good receptionist?
 Discover the 12 most important skills that every receptionist needs to make your company shine.